logzio/logz-docs/_source/logzio_collections/_log-sources/platform-service/zipkin.md

     : Use `false` if your version of Zipkin server generates 64-bit trace IDs.
       If `false`, spans are grouped by the rightmost 16 characters of the trace ID.

-3. Check Logz.io for your logs
+3. Check Logz.io for your traces

-    Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+    Give your traces some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

     If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).